 Beware of budget tours

-We use authorized guides, and you will go to the front of ticket lines.
 Many budget tour operators do not take their guests inside the palaces of Sintra, because they do not have authorization to speak inside as guides, and they cannot skip the ticket lines.
-They will simply park outside and wait while guests wonder the inside of the palaces and gardens on their own.
+They will simply park outside and wait while guests to stand in line to get tickets and then wander the inside of the palaces and gardens on their own.

 December 25 and 31